MagedGDEV/flutterApps/README.md

 |---|---|
 |![iOS_Theme](/screenshots/iphone14ProMax_3.png)|![Android_Theme](/screenshots/nexus6_3.png)|

+There are two ways to create a constant variable in Dart, using the **final** keyword or the **const** keyword.
+The difference between them is:

 |final|const|
 |---|---|
 |final variables are initialized when they are accessed for the first time.|const variables are initialized during compilation.|